• Modified on Sep 23, 2024

 What causes AMS?

 The body struggles to adjust to the decreased oxygen levels and lower air pressure at high altitudes, which is the prior root cause of Acute Mountain Sickness (AMS).
-While the actual fundamental mechanisms of AMS are not yet fully understood, a number of aspects, including quick descent, decreased oxygen levels, hydration status, and individual factors, such as a history of AMS, respiratory problems, and a fast ascent without initial acclimatization, can all contribute to its growth.
+While the actual fundamental mechanisms of AMS are not yet fully understood, several aspects, including quick descent, decreased oxygen levels, hydration status, and individual factors, such as a history of AMS, respiratory problems, and a fast ascent without initial acclimatization, can all contribute to its growth.

 How to avoid acute mountain sickness?